Nail on the Head

 that justice had prevailed.

-'We finished off the sparrow,',
+'We finished off the sparrow,'

-he said; 'God heard our pleas,
+he said.
+'God heard our pleas,

 and every bird is safe now